More pages in this section

 "Queensland Catholic education continues to be challenged to respond to the needs of all in its learning community.
 Learning is centred in the strengths, interests and needs of all students including those with special education needs."

-A copy of this policy is available on the Queensland Catholic Education Commission website www.qcec.catholic.edu.au
+A copy of this policy is available on the Catholic Education Queensland Limited (CEQL) website www.ceql.catholic.edu.au

 How do Catholic schools cater for students who are gifted and talented?